aismann/Vogue/README.md

 ## Setup
 *Coming soon!*

+*At the moment, only windows (VS2015) project is supported, however the code compiles under Linux GCC.*

 ## License
 This software is provided under the **GNU General Public License**, more information can be found in the [license file](https://github.com/AlwaysGeeky/Vogue/blob/master/LICENSE.md).